 - a.
 Employees hired before July 1, 2010, vested as January 1, 2013, and have not taken a refund, are covered under Plan 1, a defined benefit plan.
-Non-hazardous duty employees are eligible for an unreduced retirement benefit beginning at age 65 with at least 5 years of creditable service or age 50 with at least 30 years of creditable service.
-Non-hazardous duty employees may retire with a reduced benefit as early as age 55 with at least 5 years creditable service or age 50 with at least 10 years of creditable service. - b.
+Non-hazardous duty employees are eligible for an unreduced retirement benefit beginning at age 65 with at least 5 years of service credit or age 50 with at least 30 years of service credit.
+Non-hazardous duty employees may retire with a reduced benefit as early as age 55 with at least 5 years service credit or age 50 with at least 10 years of service credit. - b.
 Employees hired on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013 are covered under Plan 2, a defined benefit plan.
-Non-hazardous duty employees are eligible for an unreduced benefit beginning at their normal social security retirement age with at least 5 years of creditable service or when the sum of their age and service equals 90.
-Non-hazardous duty employees may retire with a reduced benefit as early as age 60 with at least 5 years of creditable service. - c.
+Non-hazardous duty employees are eligible for an unreduced benefit beginning at their normal social security retirement age with at least 5 years of service credit or when the sum of their age plus service credit equals 90.
+Non-hazardous duty employees may retire with a reduced benefit as early as age 60 with at least 5 years of service credit. - c.
 Non-hazardous duty employees hired on or after January 1, 2014 are covered by the Hybrid Plan combining the features of a defined benefit plan and a defined contribution plan.
 Plan 1 and Plan 2 members also had the option of opting into this plan during the election window held January 1 April 30, 2014 with an effective date of July 1, 2014.
-Employees covered by this plan are eligible for unreduced benefit beginning at their normal social security retirement age with at least 5 years creditable service, or when the sum of their age and service equal 90.
+Employees covered by this plan are eligible for unreduced benefit beginning at their normal social security retirement age with at least 5 years creditable service, or when the sum of their age plus service credit equals 90.
 Employees may retire with a reduced benefit as early as age 60 with at least 5 years of creditable service.
 For the defined contribution component, members are eligible to receive distributions upon leaving employment, subject to restrictions.